 Goals

-Who are the audiences?
+Who are the users?

-The second part is to increase database subscription through social media advertising.
+One of the challenge I faced was ambiguitiy in user needs and profile.
 To better understand who I’m talking to, I mapped out the current paid and unpaid subscribers, then chose the one with the most potential: lobbyists.

 With this group of audience, they care most about bringing valuable insights to their clients.
 Therefore, the content for this page focused on: